Planning-nl/vue3-i18n/README.md

 ```

 > You may prefer another method of pluralization, or you may need another plural rules for a specific locale.
 In that
-> case you can add and use your own pluralization functions.
+> case you can create and use your own pluralization functions.

 ### Number

 You can use the `number` function to format a number.
 This library relies on the `Intl.NumberFormat` browser
-functionality for locale-aware number formatting.
+feature for locale-aware number formatting.

 The `number` function accepts a number and additional [Intl.NumberFormatOptions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) number format options.